 It’s a classic story.
 A company starts out with a clean software slate.
 The early years are based on guts and trial by fire.
-With luck, determination and hard work, the company thrives.
+With luck, determination, and hard work, the company thrives.
 A few years in, things get more complicated.
-Maybe the team decides to invest in writing custom software, maybe you decide to buy off the shelf solutions.
+Maybe the team decides to invest in writing custom software; maybe they decide to buy off the shelf solutions.
 Either way, things are integrated, APIs are talking to each other.
 Things are happy.

-Then it happens, you wake up one day and realize you’ve got yourself a legacy code base.
+Then it happens—you wake up one day and realize you’ve got yourself a legacy code base.
 Maybe you’ve been part of the company all along and just realized the software is outdated.
-Maybe you’ve known it’s outdated for many years but it hasn’t been top priority to update it.
-Maybe, you’re coming in from the outside and inherited this glorious situation.
+Maybe you’ve known it’s outdated for many years, but it hasn’t been a top priority to update it.
+Maybe you’re coming in from the outside and inherited this glorious situation.

-Regardless, it’s yours now and it’s up to you to deal with it.
+Regardless, it’s yours now, and it’s up to you to deal with it.
 You’ve got the business side breathing down your neck about new, client-facing features.
 These new and shiny features will impact your next product release, maybe your next round of funding.
-Why would take the time to update your legacy code base.

-It’s survived this long, what’s another few months, few years?
+Why would you take the time to update your legacy code base?
+It’s survived this long; what’s another few months or years?

 Legacy software is like a tooth.
-It’s fine, until it gets a cavity, and then you have a window of time to fix the cavity, but if you miss this window, you’ve got to pull the whole tooth out, and that sucks.
+It’s fine until it gets a cavity, and then you have a window of time in which to fix the cavity.
+But if you miss this window, you’ve got to pull the whole tooth out, and that sucks.

-Use this checklist to determine if it’s time to update your legacy software:
+Use this checklist to determine whether it’s time to update your legacy software:

-Are afraid to make changes to the software for fear you’ll break the whole thing?
+- Are you afraid to make changes to the software, for fear you’ll break the whole thing?

-Do you fear deploying new releases because there’s a decent chance you’ll have to revert the changes at 4am because the deploy failed?
+- Do you fear deploying new releases because there’s a decent chance you’ll have to revert the changes at 4 a.m.?

-Do you currently have broken features that aren’t being addressed simply because it’s too complicated?
+- Do you currently have broken features that aren’t being addressed, simply because fixing them is too complicated?

-Do you believe that you’re not coding true enhancements, instead you are constantly coding workarounds?
+- Do you believe that you’re not coding true enhancements, but instead you are constantly coding workarounds?

 If reading this list is giving you the cold sweats, it’s time to take action.

-There are 2 basic approaches: Rewrite or Update.
+There are two basic approaches: rewrite or update.

-The rule of thumb is – first try to update.
-It’s often sufficient and more cost effective than throwing your entire code base out and starting over.
+The rule of thumb is, first try to update.
+It’s often sufficient and more cost-effective than throwing your entire code base out and starting over.
 Always start by looking for opportunities to update instead of rewriting completely.
-Yes, we know that throwing the whole damn thing out and rebuilding is more fun for developers, cause they get to write shiny new code from scratch.
-But, this is often not the right thing for the business.
+Yes, we know that throwing the whole damn thing out and rebuilding is more fun for developers, because they get to write shiny new code from scratch.
+But this is often not the right thing for the business.

-To see if an update is going to fly, start by identifying the business goal: What is the business aiming to accomplish with the update or rewrite.
-Bring folks together, whiteboard it, align understanding and goals.
+To see whether an update is going to fly, start by identifying the business goal.
+What is the business aiming to accomplish with the update or rewrite?
+Bring folks together, whiteboard the discussion, and align understanding and goals.

 Next, figure out why the legacy software is holding you back.
-Is it too brittle to change things, or are there capabilities that aren’t possible due to the current technology platform?
-Identify these things explicitly by getting them down on paper and ensuring the team agrees with them.
+Is it too brittle to change things, or are there capabilities that aren’t possible because of the current technology platform?
+Identify these things explicitly by getting them down on paper and ensuring that the team agrees with them.

 This being said, in some cases, a full rewrite is the better choice.

 The size of the effort is important here.
-Sometimes it’s better to start fresh and do a full rewrite if the existing legacy code base is small as a relative measure to the amount of new functionality that needs to be added.
+Sometimes it’s better to start fresh and do a full rewrite if the existing legacy code base is small relative to the amount of new functionality that needs to be added.

-Or, if the legacy code base is on a technology that’s so outdated that there is virtually no support and no high quality developers that can maintain it, this is another truly valid reason to rewrite.
+If the legacy code base is built on technology that’s so outdated that there is virtually no support and no high-quality developers who can maintain it, this is another truly valid reason to rewrite.

-And third, if the legacy code isn’t web enabled and/or can’t scale, this is another truly valid reason to completely rewrite.
+If the legacy code isn’t web enabled or can’t scale, this is another truly valid reason to completely rewrite.

-At the end of the day, modernizing your legacy code base will yield dividends in morale, top line, bottom line and more.
-It’s worth the effort up front to determine if an update or a rewrite is the best approach.
+At the end of the day, modernizing your legacy code base will yield dividends in morale, top line, bottom line, and more.
+It’s worth the effort up front to determine whether an update or a rewrite is the best approach.